wu-lee/rushkoff-archive/docs/_articles/foreword-1.md

 ---
 Media literacy was always a tough sell.

-After all, as most of us understood it, TV was supposed to be for entertainment

-\-

-a

-respite from the drudgery of work or, worse, school.
-Just putting a word as severe as

-“literacy” next to “media” turns it from an escape into yet another chore.
-It brings t

-o

-mind the educational programming of PBS, not the decadence of I Love Lucy, Lucha

-Libre, or even Lost.
-Media Literacy was for people who

-read

-TV, not for those who want

-to

-watch

-it.
-And if the subject somehow managed to deliver on its promise, it could

-re

-nder TV unwatchable forever more.
-The incomprehensible magic and storytelling

-replaced by the neutered crafts of technology and rhetoric, as well as the political

-economy fueling them.
-Instead of offering escape, the literalized media just extends the

-prob

-lems of the real world into that last refuge.
+After all, as most of us understood it, TV was supposed to be for entertainment--a respite from the drudgery of work or, worse, school.
+Just putting a word as severe as “literacy” next to “media” turns it from an escape into yet another chore.
+It brings to mind the educational programming of PBS, not the decadence of _I Love Lucy_, _Lucha Libre_, or even _Lost_.
+Media Literacy was for people who _read_ TV, not for those who want to _watch_ it.
+And if the subject somehow managed to deliver on its promise, it could render TV unwatchable forever more.
+The incomprehensible magic and storytelling replaced by the neutered crafts of technology and rhetoric, as well as the political economy fueling them.
+Instead of offering escape, the literalized media just extends the problems of the real world into that last refuge.

 But that’s precisely the point: media is not a refuge.
 Never has been.
 We didn’t